 The department is facing the challenge of losing many of our long-tenured staff to retirement.
-Currently, 16.7 percent of employees are eligible to retire and an additional 16.7 percent will be eligible within the next five years, which is one-third of the workforce.
+Currently, 17.4 percent of employees are eligible to retire and an additional 13.7 percent will be eligible within the next five years, which is one-third of the workforce.
 Additionally, many of our wage employees are former retirees who may not choose to continue working.
 This will result in a great loss of institutional knowledge, skills and experience.
-The average age of VDACS employees was 49 as of March 1, 2014.
-Approximately 234 of 440 employees are age 50 and over, and approximately 103 employees have over 25 years of state service.
+The average age of VDACS employees is 51.
+Approximately 239 of 440 employees are age 50 and over, and 94 employees have over 25 years of state service.

-With an anticipated increase in turnover due to retirements, the department continues to explore avenues to improve staff retention.
+The department continues to explore avenues to improve staff retention.
+The turnover rate for employees with less than five years of service was 48.9 percent in FY 2016, an increase from 31.7 percent in the prior year.
 Job satisfaction involves many factors; however, VDACS' ability to attract, recruit, and retain a qualified workforce is adversely impacted by agency salaries that are not competitive and changes in fringe benefits.
 In most cases, salaries are not market competitive when compared to the private sector, federal government, and local governments.
 The lack of funding for the performance management system and salary increases has an impact on employee morale and our ability to retain younger workers.